Code-Institute-Submissions/ms1-the_rolls/README.md

 6. Click on the green "Gitpod" button at the top of the repository above the file explorer.
 7. Gitpod will load for you in a new tab.
 8. The ReadMe file will be presented initially, you can navigate to the source code using the explorer on the left hand side.
-9. To display the site frontend in a separate browser tab, enter "python3 -m http.server" into the terminal at the bottom of the screen and press Enter.
+9. To display the site frontend in a separate browser tab, type "python3 -m http.server" into the terminal at the bottom of the screen and press Enter.
 10. A notification will appear at the bottom right of the screen, click on Open Browser.
+11. To allow you to enter commands in the terminal after opening a port to see the website front end you must first press "Ctrl + C" to interrupt the open port.

 ## How to run the project on a local machine.